soundtrip-health/muse_data_processor/README.md

 (originally `analysis/utils.py` / `analysis/eeg.py` from the Nouscope project).
 `harness/golden.py` is a numpy-only re-implementation used to validate the port;
 its metrics match `museproc --no-notch` to 5–6 significant figures.

-## Data

-Recorded sessions live in `data/` (gitignored — biometric data). `session1–3` are real Muse-340C captures; `cutofftest` and `simulatedtestsession` exercise backlog-trim and synthetic edge cases.

-## Provenance

-This repository began as **Nouscope**, a browser (Vite/WebGL) Muse visualizer.
-It was stripped down to this C++ processor; the original JS app and full Python analysis suite remain in git history.